Eyedea

-Micheal David Larsen (November 9, 1981 – October 16, 2010), better known by his stage name Eyedea, was an American musician, rapper, and poet.
+Micheal David Larsen (November 9, 1981 – October 16, 2010), better known by his stage name Eyedea, was an American rapper.
 He was a freestyle battle champion and songwriter from Saint Paul, Minnesota.

 Larsen had appeared as a solo artist under the pseudonym Oliver Hart, and as the MC half of the duo Eyedea & Abilities (along with longtime friend and collaborator DJ Abilities).
-He was first signed under Slug's independent hip-hop label Rhymesayers Entertainment before founding his own record label Crushkill Recordings.
+He was first signed to Slug's independent hip-hop label Rhymesayers Entertainment before founding his own record label, Crushkill Recordings.

 Career

 Eyedea first stepped into the hip-hop scene battling against other emcees at notable freestyle competitions.
 Notable wins included a victory at Scribble Jam (1999) and the televised Blaze Battle sponsored by HBO (2000), which was hosted by KRS-One.
 Following the win, he won an impressive portion of money, but was also offered a higher cut if he signed a record contract with hip hop mogul P. Diddy, to which he declined, instead helping build Rhymesayers Entertainment from the ground up.

 Notable hip-hop outlets have labeled Eyedea as a freestyle pioneer.
 Eyedea has released numerous albums alongside DJ Abilities where the two performed under the duo name "Eyedea & Abilities".
 In 2001, Eyedea & Abilities released their debut studio album First Born, which included their successful single "Big Shots".

 The single was later chosen to appear on Tony Hawk's Pro Skater 4.
 In 2004, Eyedea & Abilities released their second studio album titled E&A, which included the singles "Paradise" & "Man vs Ape".
 In July 2009, Eyedea & Abilities released their third and final studio album called By the Throat, which was followed by highly acclaimed positive ratings.
 In 2014, Eyedea ranked #2 on Abbey Magazine's Top 25 'greatest freestyle emcees of all-time'.